D04: The Role of a Lietime

 DERF: I feel very close to you, despite the fact that we're different in almost every single way.

-BARGIE: Well, I've never told anyone this before, but I've always wanted to be… an actor!
+BARGIE: Well, I've never told anyone this before, but I've—I’ve always wanted to be… an actor!

 DERF: What?
-And give up all of this serving food to people who hate you?
-I'm just kidding.
+And give up all of this serving food to people who hate you? [pause] Ah, I'm just kidding.
 Of course you'll—you could be an actor.
 Easy.

 BARGIE: But how?

 BARGIE: Lie?
-I thought it's about reading lines and being a character and having a certain point of view.
+I thought it's about r-reading lines, and being a character, and having a certain point of view!

-BARGIE: Well, I don't think I could ever be an actor.
-I mean, I wish I could, but I—
+BARGIE: Well, I—I don't think I could ever be an actor.
+I mean, I wish I could, but I never—

 DERF: Of course you could!
 Of course you could.